How To Minimize Hair Fall In Monsoon

 - Rinse Hair When You Get Wet In The Rain

-The first thing to avoid in monsoon for hair fall control is getting wet in the rain.
+The first thing to avoid monsoon for hair fall control is getting wet in the rain.

-We all love getting wet in the rains again and again.
+We all love getting wet in the rain again and again.
 But our hair does not!
 Frequent wetting, and then shampooing and drying robs the hair from essential moisture and makes them lifeless and frizzy.
-Minimize the exposure of your hair to rain water as much as you can.
+Minimize the exposure of your hair to rainwater as much as you can.